goaop/framework/README.md

 README
 ======

-What is Go?!
+What is Go!
+AOP?
 -----------------

-Go! is a PHP 5.4 library based on OOP and AOP paradigms.
+Go!
+AOP is a PHP 5.4 library based on OOP and AOP paradigms.
 It allows developers to add support of AOP to every PHP application.

-Go! doesn't require any PECL-extentions, it neither uses any dark magic of Runkit nor evals, the library doesn't use DI-containers.
+Go!
+AOP doesn't require any PECL-extentions, it neither uses any dark magic of Runkit nor evals, the library doesn't use DI-containers.
 The code with weaved aspects is fully readable and native, it can be easily debugged with XDebug.
 You can debug either classes or aspects.
-The main advantage of Go! is that potentially it can be installed in every PHP-application, because you don't have to change the application source code at all.
+The main advantage of Go!
+AOP is that potentially it can be installed in every PHP-application, because you don't have to change the application source code at all.
 As an example, with the help of 10-20 lines of code we can intercept all the public, protected and static methods in all the classes of application and display the name and the arguments of each method during its execution.